 (horse-drawn carriages) driving past here.
 Here is where you can indulge in some shopping of typical Vigan products and enjoy a nice walk and drop by in one of the many restaurants for some food and drinks.

-is another landmark and is located aside the Bantay Church, a rough 15-minute ride of out town.
+is another landmark and is located aside the Bantay Church, a roughly 15-minute ride of out town.
 It once served as a pirate watchtower during the colonial times and is now a platform to enjoy some spectacular views across Vigan town and the cemetery.
 The cemetery is particularly interesting as it is made up of a large array of tombs and mausoleums, all in white.
 A beautiful place to get a very different view of the town.

 used to be the residence of the former president and Vigan-native Elpidio Quirino.
 It now is a museum and provides a nice glimpse into a Vigan’s bygone era.
 It exhibits a wide range of antique furniture, capiz windows and artistically decorated floors and walls.

 .
 Fried to a crisp and stuffed with all sorts of vegetables (such as green papaya and carrots) or meat (such as Vigan longanisa

 The sand here is black and the waves can get quite high and it is not really comparable to the usual white and clear beaches that can be found throughout the other parts of the country.
-Yet, what it lacks in terms of sand is made-up by the great views, soothing beach sounds and stunning sunsets.
+Yet, what it lacks in terms of sand is made up by the great views, soothing beach sounds, and stunning sunsets.

 If you ever consider traveling the northern part of Luzon in the Philippines you should definitely pass by this picturesque little town of Vigan.
 You probably won't have to stay longer than 2-3 days (max) - enough time to get a little impression of what colonial life looked like back in the days.
 Obviously, things have been adjusted to the rising influx of tourists but it still has its charm and is worth a visit for sure!